Phylogenetics-Brown-BIOL1425/phylogeneticbiology/README.md

 5. Simultaneous estimation of gene trees and species trees

 ### Final Project Presentations

 1. Final Project presentations

-## Assignments

-- Complete the assignment described in `assignments/hydroidolina` through 'Phylogenetic analyses of each gene'

-- Group presentations.
-Groups can consist of 2-4 registered students.
-Presentations should be 20-30 minutes.
-By March 6 each group should form up, pick a paper, and schedule their presentation.
-Group presentations must be made on or before April 17.
-Scheduling will be organized so that there is no more than one group presentation per class.

-- Complete the assignment described in `assignments/hydroidolina-combined`.

-- The written component of the final project is due by the beginning of class.
-Presentations of final projects in class.

 ## Software to install on your own computer